zoalfkardeeb/fakenewsProject/README.md

 •	Make necessary adjustments to improve the model's performance.

-4-User Interface Development (week 1-2):
+4-User Interface Development (1-2 weeks):

 •	Design and develop a simple user interface for the deceptive news detection system.